• Skip to primary navigation

 The reason that I made these tasty morsels was that I had some store-bought crescent dough and Andouille sausage that needed to be used.
 I thought - what better way to use these two ingredients than to make these delicious sausage bites!

-I placed the sausage pieces on the wide end of the crescent dough triangle, and rolled it up (Photo 6).
-I placed each sausage bite on a parchment lined baking sheet.
-When I had made all of the sausage bites, I brushed them with an egg wash (Photo 7).
+I placed the sausage pieces on the long edge of the crescent dough triangle and rolled it up (Photo 6).
+I placed each sausage bite on a parchment-lined baking sheet.
+When I had made all of the sausage appetizers, I brushed them with an egg wash made with a large egg and a little bit of water (Photo 7).

 Steps for making the Andouille sausage bites